ying-tang/help-documentation/_horizon/launch-instance-from-horizon.md

 You have the following options with the **Instance Boot Source** field:

-* Boot from image: If you choose this option, a new field for Image Name displays.
+* **Boot from image**: If you choose this option, a new field for Image Name displays.
 You can select from the list of private and public images.
-* Boot from snapshot: If you choose this option, a new field for Instance Snapshot displays.
+* **Boot from snapshot**: If you choose this option, a new field for Instance Snapshot displays.
 You can select the snapshot from the list.
-* Boot from volume: If you choose this option, a new field for Volume displays.
+* **Boot from volume**: If you choose this option, a new field for Volume displays.
 You can select the volume from the list.
-* Boot from image (creates a new volume): With this option, you can boot from an image and create a volume by entering the Device Size and Device Name for your volume.
+* **Boot from image** (creates a new volume): With this option, you can boot from an image and create a volume by entering the Device Size and Device Name for your volume.
 Click the Delete on Terminate option to delete the volume on terminating the instance.
-* Boot from volume snapshot (creates a new volume): Using this option, you can boot from a volume snapshot and create a new volume by choosing Volume Snapshot from a list and adding a Device Name for your volume.
+* **Boot from volume snapshot** (creates a new volume): Using this option, you can boot from a volume snapshot and create a new volume by choosing Volume Snapshot from a list and adding a Device Name for your volume.
 Click the Delete on Terminate option to delete the volume on terminating the instance.

 Since you are launching an instance from an image, **Boot from image** is chosen by default.